 If you are sitting examinations at this university you must be aware of the following:

 Please make sure you know which examinations you are taking, the date and time, and the location.
-Some students are coming to examination venues and do not know the module code and module title of their exam.
-Make sure you are not one of them.
+Sometimes students come to examination venues and do not know the module code and module title of their exam.
+Please take necessary steps when you have an exam.

 The University has a uniform grading scale.
 For detailed information contact your respective department as it may vary from time to time.

-The results will be published by the Exam Committee soon after the final exams were over.
+The results will be published by the Exam Committee soon after the final exams are finished.

-You can always appeal against the published results if you are unhappy with it.
+You can always appeal the published results if you think that it is not an accurate grade.
 This should be done in a given time.
 For more information please contact your department.

 What is a Supplementary exam?